By: Puranjay Singh Last updated: 20 September 2017

 This basically uses Ahrefs' features to deliver immediate value to users - save their time on manual tasks.

 Community is often the glue that gets users to stick to your product even against stronger competitors.
-They also serve as a fatastic advertisement for your product.
+They also serve as a fatastic advertisement for your product, and a compelling growth hacking tactic.

 Strong communities are never product-focused.
 No one logs into a forum to discuss how amazing Salesforce is (it is).